chauvinSimon/IV19/README.md

 Most authors show the relevance of their approaches on one or few scenarios.
 Usually with a fix number of traffic participants and a specific/arbitrary road layout.
 I was wondering how these approaches can **generalize to a different road structure**, in diverse scenarios with **a various number of participants**.

+A first challenge concerns the **computation**.
+Scaling to more than two-agent interactions is challenging due to the **Curse of Dimensionality** (_problem caused by the exponential increase in volume associated with adding extra dimensions to Euclidean space_), as introduced by R. Bellman in 1957.

 I found two interesting methods:

 - Generic scene representation.